marlovitsh/AsusG752OnUbuntu/README.md

   - FN-F12, Audio raise volume4
   - FN-HOME, Num Lock

-Can't detect or activate the FN key correctly
+Can't detect or activate the FN key correctly, can't change any bios settings to achieve this

 As a workaround I use the windows button instead in combination with the function keys